 This allows the same script to work across environments (dev/staging/prod) or even across different IdPs, zero config changes required.

 Clients submit a POST request to the registration_endpoint with metadata describing themselves.
+Each field in the registration payload is a request parameter.
 Example using curl:

-This request can also include additional fields like scope, logo_uri, or jwks_uri if the client uses JWT-based authentication.
+This request can also include additional request parameters like scope, logo_uri, or jwks_uri if the client uses JWT-based authentication.

-The authorization server responds with a set of credentials and metadata:
+Following an authorized registration request, the authorization server responds with a set of credentials and metadata that form the client configuration for the new client:

 These values are then used by the client to authenticate with the token endpoint.